After Years Of Doomed Relationships, I Realized Monogamy Isn’t For Me

 With all that done, then what?
 Boy (and girl), do I have some stories.
 But first, I have a date.

 Kaitlin Fontana is a non-monogamous writer, director, and producer and an award-winning essayist from Fernie, B.C., who now lives in Brooklyn.
-Stories from her journey into non-monogamy will continue on Chatelaine.com.
+Read more in this series, including Fontana’s first foray into online dating, the pitfalls of falling love with a married, monogamous man, and what happened when she stopped looking for “the one.”